warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240822_020715831.MP.jpg]]
 _Shown in pic 2: my DIY [[Contact staff|contact staves]]!_

 I packed all my belongings into two 27 gallon HDX boxes, which is the maximum sized luggage you're allowed to take on the bus.
 Within these boxes, I stuffed 95% of my things into categorized Ziploc bags or trash bags to shield them from the imminent dust.
-This proved to be a fantastic decision later.
+This proved later to be a great decision.

 ### Upon arrival ([[2024-08-24]] + 1 day or so)
 Due to rain conditions in Nevada closing the gates to BRC, my morning bus had been delayed 2 hours till noon.
 So, at 11am, I brought my bike and 2 HDX boxes over to the bus stop.
 They were heavy and cumbersome, so this was actually really difficult.